Alice Jill Edwards

-Alice Jill Edwards is an Australian lawyer and scholar.
-She is the United Nations Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+Alice Jill Edwards (born 1972) is an Australian lawyer and scholar.
+She was the United Nations Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment 2022 to 2026.

 Early life

 Edwards was born in Australia and took a bachelor's degree at the University of Tasmania.
 She holds a Master of Laws from the University of Nottingham and a Diploma in International and Comparative Law from the International Institute of Human Rights in France.
 She returned to Australia to take a PhD in Public International Law at Australian National University.
 She previously worked for Amnesty International and a Mozambique-based NGO.

 Career

 Edwards began working at the Office of the United Nations High Commissioner for Refugees (UNHCR) in 1998 in Bosnia and Herzegovina, followed by field assignments in Rwanda (twice) and Morocco, rising to become Chief of Section – Protection Policy and Legal Advice, the key institutional legal position, from 2010 until 2015.
 Then from 2016 until 2021, she led the secretariat of the inter-governmental diplomatic Convention against Torture Initiative (CTI).
 She also sits on the editorial board of the journals Torture and Migration Studies.

-She has held academic appointments in law at the universities of Oxford and Nottingham, teaches at universities around the world, and is widely published with over 50 publications.
+She has held an academic appointment in law at the University of Oxford.

 She was appointed the United Nations Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in July 2022, taking up the position in August 2022.
 In a report presented to the United Nations in March 2023, Edwards stated "the national duty to investigate torture is alarmingly, universally, under-implemented".
 She encouraged countries to do more to investigate allegations of torture.

 She investigated torture in the context of the Russo-Ukrainian War.

 Prior to Julian Assange's final appeal against extradition to the United States, Edwards urged the UK to stop his extradition because of concerns he would be subject to torture if extradited.
 She has since welcomed his release.

 She has warned the Hong Kong courts not to rely on evidence purportedly obtained via torture in mainland China, in the trial of Jimmy Lai.